Friday 1st April 2022

 The Shelter was big enough to contain the 2m and HF stations as well as the catering table and club canteen, with two burner hobs to self-cater but mostly used for tea.
 George M1GEO did bring his coffee machine – see photo powered by Dave M0TAZ’s EV vehicle!
 Plenty of room also for chairs and visitors (list below!).
 Fred G3SVK made over 70 QSOs on 20m and 40m, mostly CW and a few on SSB.
 The other HF operator was John G0VEH, he was busy on 40m SSB with several club members worked.

-Several members visited including : Brian M0OAB, Boo M6OAB, Dave M0TAZ, Kevin M7MJW, Chris G8OCV, George M1GEO and Alan G4GQL.
+Several members visited including : John M0JGR, Brian M0OAB, Boo M6OAB, Dave M0TAZ, Kevin M7MJW, Chris G8OCV, George M1GEO and Alan G4GQL.
 Also Dave M0MBD.

 By 6pm it was getting cold, most of the visitors had departed for the evening.
 John G0VEH and I decided to QSY to The Bull, Theydon for a hot meal.
 We left Kerry M6WHT in charge again 🙂